iamdtang/skaterdav85.github.io/teaching/2020/assignments/itp404/assignment-5.md

 - `thumbnail` as an image

 The results should be displayed in the main content area.
 If you refresh the page, the results should be rendered.

+**If any of the animals above don't have any thumnail images, feel free to swap with a different animal.**

 ## The Author Route